Llechuga03/327-Project/README.md

 Once they add their desired entries, the progress bars will update depending on the category of food.
 If the user clicks on the home fragment, it will take them to a page that contains a list of the foods they have entered, a progress bar for the total amount of calories eaten, the amount of calories they are aiming to reach, and how many calories they have left to eat.

+NOTE: The API key used for the call is the following: fMoh8eI1l06bnM1emwJx5DWxDU9AwY3AMNHfXeSp.
+When testing the code, please go to java/com/example/a327finalprojectcalorietracker/Add_Meal.java and assign the API key to the API_key variable.